degirmencidavid/JP-PokeCardTracker/README.md

 A simple application to track prices of Pokemon cards on Japanese card shops.
 Run ***PokeTracker V0.1.jar*** to use it.

-The purpose of this repository is to be a learning tool.
+The purpose of this repository is to be a teaching and learning tool.

 Most functionality has ben completed for cardrush-pokemon.jp and needs to be implemented for other sites.
 The language drop-box is currently redundant, but will in future be used to switch between a set of English/Japanese storefronts.